 With Annual Wellness Visits focusing on prevention rather than intervention, patients have a more keen sense of what is going on with their bodies and are provided all the tools and resources to react immediately if something goes wrong.

 Detailed assessments allow patients and care coordinators to determine if there are any current health and risk factors and follow up with counseling to help reduce any risks if necessary.

 Some of the highlights of Annual Wellness Visits for patients:

 Although these services are interesting to patients, their appeal is not lost on practices and physicians themselves.

 Before presenting the benefits, it’s important to mention that these services, although highly attractive to patients, can sometimes seem like a burden to many physicians.
-The time and resources required to perform such services in the beginning can seem unsettling.
+The time and resources required to perform such services, in the beginning, can seem unsettling.
 This is why many opt to outsource to other companies, allowing them to fully benefit from these services by:

-Physicians are beginning to look more and more into AWVs on request from either patients, on their own accord, or simply as a means to stay competitive and provide their patients with the best care.
+Physicians are beginning to look more and more into AWVs on request from either patient, on their own accord, or simply as a means to stay competitive and provide their patients with the best care.

 Outsourcing such services is a great way for physicians to continue working the way they always have while providing a hands-off service that allows them to have a deeper insight into their patient’s health and the control to sign-off on any important matters.